Ana-Niko-byte/tag-track/README.md

 ![conclusive user table feature (red)](docs/images/conclusive-table-red.png)

 ### Google Sheets Logging + Overview Calculations
 Under the conclusive user expense table, the user is asked whether they want to log their expenses to Google Sheets.
 If not, the application displays a goodbye message and does not log anything.
 If yes, the expenses are logged to Google Sheets and the overview sheet is automatically updated with new totals.

 ![google sheets feature](docs/images/track-one.png)

+Below is an example after the user has been logging expenses over the course of a few months.
+Expenses are added up and logged to the overview sheet.
+In the case of cell 'F2' - where the currency differs from the rest, the user had logged only one expense, the currency of 'GBP'.
+This means that any existing value for that category was converted to 'GBP', prior to having the new expense added onto it and logged.
 ![overview feature](docs/images/tag-track-overview.png)

 # Technologies